ktjkc/reflextrust/README.md

-# Trust-Reflexion
+# STRATA: Structured Trust Architecture for Transparent Alignment

-*A layered architecture for trust-aware dialogue — with future self-reflective capabilities.*
+*A modular, trust-modulated framework for context-aware LLMs — with future reflexive extensions.*

 ---

-## 🧠 What is Trust-Reflexion?
+## 🧠 What is STRATA?

-**Trust-Reflexion** is a conceptual and operational framework designed to support adaptive, alignment-aware behavior in large language models (LLMs).
+**STRATA** is a structured trust-modulation framework for large language models (LLMs).
-It offers a modular architecture for interpreting trust signals, modulating response behavior, and — in future stages — enabling internal reflection over time.

-> **Note:** The term *“Reflexion”* refers initially to the system's ability to **adaptively interpret** trust and behavioral signals from the user.
-> In its current form (Phase 1), it does not yet perform autonomous self-reflection.
-> Phase 2 introduces **internal awareness cycles**, enabling the system to reflect on its own modulation history and behavioral consistency.
+It formalizes how trust signals, user intent, and system behavior interact across dialogue sessions.

+> **Note:** STRATA Phase 1 enables context-aware, ethically guided generation by evaluating user behavior and intent across turns.
+> In future expansions — internally codenamed **Trust-Reflexion** — STRATA may support **self-reflective modulation**, allowing models to track and revise their own behavioral history.

 ---